-Are you interested in hearing about how others view your work and your contribution?
-If you are, make it easy for them to tell you.
-If they think you'll appreciatively consider their feedback, you'll get lots more.
-And, that is a good thing, really.
+Are you interested in hearing more about how others view your work and your contribution?
+If you are, you need to make it easy for them to tell you.
+If they think you'll appreciatively consider their feedback, you'll get much more information.
+And, that is a good thing—really.

 Thoughtful feedback helps you grow both personally and professionally.
-It's a gift that people who care about your personal and professional success can provide.
-But, they'll only provide feedback if you are approachable and allow them to feel comfortable giving you the feedback.
+Accurate feedback helps you with your lifelong career development, too.
+It's a gift that people who care about your personal and professional success can provide for you.
+But, they'll only provide feedback if you are approachable and allow them to feel comfortable when giving you the feedback.